arvind-codegnan/cdg-hyd-jfs-058/sql-exercises-part-2.md

 1. **PRD-D1:** Preview and delete the product identified by `SKU-OLD-005`.
 2. **PRD-D2:** Insert a temporary product with SKU `SKU-TEMP-999` and then delete it using its SKU.
-3. **PRD-D3:** Start a transaction, delete every product in `Stationery`, check the temporary result, and roll back.

 ---